FinweLtd/mjpg-streamer/scripts/README.md

 ```
 In variable POWERKEY_CMD, replace path "/home/odroid" with output of pwd command, e.g. "/root".

-The same is required for the keyd handler script:
+The same is required for the key handler script:
 ```
 nano handle_powerkey.sh
 ```